yannickjemmely/Mida/README.md

 console.log("Last candlestick close price: " + lastPeriod.close);
 ```

+## Disclaimer
+Operating in CFDs/Forex is highly speculative and carries a high level of risk.
+It's possible to lose all your capital.
+These products may not be suitable for everyone,
+you should ensure that you understand the risks involved.
+Furthermore, Mida is not responsible
+for: commissions or other taxes applied to your operations, they depend on your broker;
+and any technical inconvenience that may lead to money loss, for example a stop loss not being set.

 ## Why Mida and not MQL
 Nowadays MQL is an obsolete technology and a barrier between
 modern traders and algorithmic trading.
 The mission of Mida is allowing
 anyone to operate in financial markets without advanced programming skills or
 specific computer requirements.
 Furthermore, Mida allows operating with MetaTrader
-accounts without installing MetaTrader (which is available only for Windows).
+account without installing MetaTrader (which is available only for Windows).

 ## Contributors
 The author and maintainer of the project is [Vasile Pește](https://github.com/Vasile-Peste) (vasile.peste@protonmail.ch).